code-423n4/2022-11-stakehouse/README.md

 - Contract accounting deviating from intended specification
 - Syndicate ETH fund splitting failures i.e. being able to claim more than stake weight or claim more than once etc.
 - DAO compromised
 - External protocols - what happens when an external protocol is integrated?
-Flash bots broke a lot of protocols
+Flash loans broke a lot of protocols

 # Additional Context